richardbiely/gaia-ecs/README.md

 Requests for features, PRs, suggestions, and feedback are highly appreciated.

-If you find you can help and want to contribute to the project feel free to contact me directly (you can find the mail on my [profile page](https://github.com/richardbiely)).
+Make sure to visit the project's [discord](https://discord.gg/YdWV84GG) or the [discussions section](https://github.com/richardbiely/gaia-ecs/discussions) here on GitHub.
+If necessary, you can contact me directly either via the e-mail (you can find it on my [profile page](https://github.com/richardbiely)) or you can visit my [X](https://www.x.com/richardbiely).

+If you find the project helpful, do not forget to leave a star or [sponsor](https://www.github.com/sponsors/richardbiely) its development.

-Thank you for using the project! :)
+Thank you for using the project.
+You rock! :)

 # License